nchlis/nchlis.github.io/index.md

 This blog is an attempt to document some of my A.I. related side projects.

-I'm mostly writing it for personal reference, so it requires that the reader
+I\'m mostly writing it for personal reference, so it requires that the reader

 is at least a bit familiar with machine/deep learning concepts.
 That is, it